Rapha-btc/Faktory-Pre-launch/README.md

 Since the condition is `(asserts! (is-eq tx-sender (var-get dao-token)) ERR-NOT-AUTHORIZED)`, as long as the caller matches whatever is currently set as `dao-token`, the initialization will succeed.

 This approach gives flexibility to fix mistakes without complex recovery mechanisms, while still maintaining the security of requiring the multi-sig for deployment.
 The only consequence is that the first incorrect multi-sig would need to be abandoned, but that's a reasonable tradeoff for the simplicity it provides.

+;; Pre-launch participants are considered co-deployers of the DAO contract infrastructure through ;; the multi-sig and thus have legitimate claim to protocol fees based on:
+;;
+;; 1.
+They provide valuable service in protocol deployment and bootstrapping ;; 2.
+Fee distribution is transparent, immutable and programmatically defined ;; 3.
+The arrangement is disclosed to all participants upfront ;; 4.
+Multi-sig creation formalizes their relationship with the DAO ;;
+;; Fee compensation is separate from token purchase:
+;; - Participants buy tokens through seat purchase
+;; - Participants receive fees as compensation for their deployer role ;; - These are distinct forms of value with different legal bases ;;
+;; Implementation follows standard DeFi practices:
+;; - DEX contract routes portion of fees to pre-launch contract ;; - Fees tracked separately from token vesting
+;; - Distribution proportional to seat ownership
+;; - Separate claiming mechanism for vested tokens and accumulated fees ;;
+;; This creates proper incentive alignment and encourages long-term protocol engagement ;; beyond the initial vesting period.